A tiny tool to re-mount write-protected NTFS volumes under macOS in read-write mode.

 The colour of menu icon reports the current state:

-I am currently working on a new version of Mounty, utilizing NTFS-3G and macFUSE, where Mounty acts as a graphical interface, bringing back the functionality on macOS Ventura, but this will take some more time.
-If you can't wait any longer, or if you do not want to install macFUSE and NTFS-3G, I can recommend a new player in the game: iBoysoft NTFS for Mac.
+However, if you are not feeling comfortable here for any reason, I can recommend a new player in the game: iBoysoft NTFS for Mac.
 You can download it using this link.
 It is offering similar interface like Mounty, and lot more, but it's a commercial product you have to pay for (after evaluation period).

 Unfortunately this is by design.